 It can’t be denied, the art of bathing has some serious appeal.
 A lovely, hot bath, together with aromatic bodycare products, our favorite Spotify playlist, and a good romance novel, can bring effortless (and far less expensive!) spa-like bliss in the comfort of your own home.
 Showering every day can even be used as a mini-meditation, allowing you to reflect on the day and receive some much-needed alone time.

 Whether you bathe in the morning or at night or prefer showers or baths, our washing and cleansing rituals do more than keep us smelling good.
-As the Australian winter approaches, let's explore the many benefits of beautiful warm baths and showers – and how they can both raise our mood and soothe our skin.
+As the Australian winter approaches (👋 our winter skincare routine), let's explore the many benefits of beautiful warm baths and showers – and how they can both raise our mood and soothe our skin.

 1. Enjoying the warmth of a hot shower may help you sleep better at night